 Carbon Restore Heat Treat for Investment Castings

 If the parts require machining an annealed microstructure may be required.
-It is best to discuss the requirements for final properties with the heat treater prior to the submission of the purchase order so that the proper process or processes can be agreed upon.
+It's best to discuss the requirements for final properties with the heat treater prior to submitting a purchase order so the proper process(es) can be agreed upon.

-The most important aspects of carbon restoration are the correct carbon potential to diffuse carbon into the surface of the part and the proper time at heat to assure that the carbon content is uniform from the surface into the part and that the formerly low carbon zone has been totally restored.
+The most important aspects of carbon restoration are the correct carbon potential to diffuse carbon into the surface of the part, and the proper time at heat to ensure the carbon content is uniform from the surface into the part and the formerly low carbon zone has been totally restored.